 The impression of your hotel starts before a guest even books.
 Consider the journey someone goes through to becoming a guest and try to wow them at an early stage.
 One example of this is response times.

 People have a great memory when it comes to bad experiences and are becoming less patient, so it's important you have someone on hand at all times to answer every query on any platform.
-A study from Eptica has shown that the average response time online is quite disappointing, and that sort of experience won't sit well with potential guests.
-So, have your employees aim to respond quickly to any questions.
-The response times showed that:
+A study from Forrester has shown that 53% of customers are likely to abandon their online purchases if they can’t find quick answers to their questions.
+73% say that valuing their time is the most important thing companies can do to provide them with good customer service.

 - Average email response time: 7 hours and 51 minutes